-parents; or
+Nationality Act applies; or

-- (k) American Indians born in Canada to whom Section 289 of the Immigration and Nationality Act applies; or - (I) Afghan and Iraqi special immigrants under Section 8120 of Pub.
-L. 111-118 of the Department of Defense Appropriations Act, 2010. - (3) Children under age 21 and pregnant women exempt from the five year bar: As authorized by CHIPRA 2009 legislation, New Mexico medicaid allows lawfully residing children under age 21 and pregnant women, if otherwise eligible including meeting state residency and income requirements, to obtain medicaid coverage.
+Afghan and Iraqi special immigrants under Section 8120 of Pub.
+L. 111-118 of (m) the Department of Defense Appropriations Act, 2010.

+(3) Children under age 21 and pregnant women exempt from the five year bar: As authorized by CHIPRA 2009 legislation, New Mexico medicaid allows lawfully residing children under age 21 and pregnant women, if otherwise eligible including meeting state residency and income requirements, to obtain medicaid coverage.
 Lawfully residing children under age 21 and pregnant women must meet the residency requirement as set forth in 8.200.410.12 NMAC.
+A child or pregnant woman is considered lawfully present if he or she is:

+(a) a qualified non-citizen as defined in Section 431 of PRWORA (8 USC Section

-A child or pregnant woman is considered lawfully present if he or she is: - (a) a non-citizen in nonimmigrant status who has not violated the terms of the status under which he or she was admitted or to which he or she has changed after admission as defined under 8 USC 1101(a)(15);
+(b) a non-citizen in nonimmigrant status who has not violated the terms of the status under which he or she was admitted or to which he or she has changed after admission as defined under 8 USC 1101(a)(15);